 - 61. Which section of David and Rachel's household insurance policy will usually provide cover for the item they are planning to install?

 - A. All risks.

 - B. Buildings.

 - C. Contents.

 - D. Liabilities.

 - 62. What premium factor will the insurer take into account when including the family bicycles under the policy?

 - A. The number of bicycles.

 - B. The size of the bicycles.

 - C. The use of the bicycles.

 - D. The value of the bicycles.

 - 63. Who is most likely to be legally liable for the injury to the neighbour?

 - A. Hannah.

 - B. Kieran.

 - C. Rachel.

 - D. The fireworks manufacturer.

-- 64. When David and Rachel claim for the damaged bicycles, they should contact their
+64. When David and Rachel claim for the damaged bicycles, they should contact their

 - A. building society.

 - B. local broker.

 - C. motor insurer.

 - D. travel insurer.

-- 65. Under the personal accident section of the travel insurance policy, there is a permanent total disablement benefit.
-Which members of the family would be covered?

-- A. David and Rachel only.

-- B. David, Rachel and Danielle only.

-- C. David, Rachel, Danielle and Hannah only.

-- D. All of the family.
+- 65. Under the personal accident section of the travel insurance policy, there is a death benefit.
+Which members of the family would be covered for the full value of the total benefit under the policy?A. David and Rachel only. - B. David, Rachel and Danielle only. - C. David, Rachel, Danielle and Hannah only. - D. All of the family.